Information on the 76th Advanced Manufacturing Forum - Registration Open!

 The current theme is lean manufacturing and applying lean methodologies to sustainability, with presentations by managers with extensive experience in implementing lean and/or green practices that focus on product design, manufacturing, and the supply chain.
 For example, our fall 2012 forum featured presenters from OMNOVA Solutions, Ball Corporation, Toyota Motor Manufacturing, CertainTeed and Saint-Gobain, and the spring 2012 forum featured presenters from OSI Industries, Wal-Mart, Cessna Aircraft, and Xerox.
 OSI Industries, a major contract food manufacturing company with more than 50 facilities around the globe, discussed the key process indicators currently used, its recently launched sustainability plan, and how it finds ways to pay for it in an industry where one-cent can make the difference between winning and losing the contract.
 Wal-Mart discussed its sustainability plans and successes, including its ability to affect consumer spending on sustainable products through the products offered and pricing strategies (e.g., concentrated laundry detergent, compact fluorescent light bulbs).
 Cessna discussed managing supplier relationships in an industry with many specialized suppliers and limited availability.
 Xerox discussed sustainability from both the manufacturing- and customer-side of the equation (e.g. paper waste, toner).
 Recent presentations are summarized in The Most Recent Forum Meetings.

-If you would like to be included in the mailing list for upcoming Advanced Manufacturing Forums, please send a message via the page and include your name, title/company, mailing address and email address in your message.
+If you would like to be included in the mailing list for upcoming Advanced Manufacturing Forums, please send a message via the contact us page and include your name, title/company, mailing address and email address in your message.